afternoon/microgroove/README.md

 A set of `struct`s in the `microgroove_sequencer` crate implement the data model.

 - The top-level object is an instance of `Sequencer`.
-- A `Sequencer` has many `Track`s, which has a length, time division, MIDI channel, etc, and a `Sequence`.
+- A `Sequencer` has many `Track`s. `Track` has a length, time division, MIDI channel, etc, and a `Sequence`.
-- `Sequence` is a wrapper around `Vec` storing `Step`s, providing a grammar of methods for manipulating sequences in useful ways, e.g. setting the note numbers for steps from a `Vec` of `Note`s
+- `Sequence` is a wrapper around a `Vec` of `Step`s, providing a grammar of methods for manipulating sequences in useful ways, e.g. setting the note numbers for steps from a `Vec` of `Note`s.
 - `Step` has a `Note`, velocity, length and delay.
 - `Note` is an `enum` of all MIDI note numbers.